Llywernog Mine: Zinc mining and closure (1907–1914)

 In 1907, Scottish Cardigan Mines, Ltd. leased the mine for its zinc prospects.
 The 50-foot wheel completely pumped out the mine and Hanson's Shaft was re-timbered, but by 1911 the price of zinc had fallen again and the mine was closed.

 There is record of some work done by Thomas Jenkins in 1914, but he did not have much success.

 The 50-foot water wheel, which could be seen from the A44, was demolished in 1953 after falling into a state of disrepair.

-Restoration and mining museum (1973–)
+Restoration and mining museum (1973–2012)

 In 1973, Peter Lloyd Harvey, Dr S. H. Harvey, and Bob Griffin formed the Mid Wales Mining Museum Ltd., and obtained a lease to develop the site.
 Restoration work began in 1974, and after restoring some of the mine buildings the site opened to the public as a heritage museum in August.
 Work continued throughout the 1970s and 1980s, restoring the buildings and mining equipment, and clearing the underground tunnels.

+The Silver Mountain Experience (2012–Present)

+In 2012, Llywernog Mine was rebranded to The Silver Mountain Experience, which included the opening of The Black Chasm, an underground scare attraction set in the mine.

+Shafts, buildings, and features

+Main shaft

+The main mine shaft was sunk to 72 fathom deep, with many levels driven during mining, from the 10-fathom level to the 72-fathom level.
+A large part of the shaft is flooded.

+Balcombe's Level

-Balcombe's Level, the prospecting adit last opened by Balcombe, was the first underground area to be cleared and made accessible to the public.
+Balcombe's Level is a tunnel to the east of the main shaft, the last prospecting adit opened by Balcombe.
+It was the first underground area to be cleared and made accessible to the public.